310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 It might ruin our performance’s balance, or end up being a nuisance to our opponents.

-I think we should go for something less obvious, but still possible to tell for the majority.
+I think we should go for something less obvious, but still possible to tell for whoever is observant enough.

 And if we really want it to be known, we can tell them about it during the after-talk.
 {% endbubble %}

 {% bubble Subaru %}
-True~ Heheh, this really is lotsa fun~!
+True\~ Heheh, this really is lotsa fun\~!
 Talking about the performance and practicing together is true happiness!

 We haven’t been able to meet each other, right?
 It made me feel so lonely!
 But hopefully, we’ll have a great time together at the event!